Things Aren't Simple Any More: Synopsis

 Margaret is having a heated telephone conversation with a solicitor about an incident in which Victor is accused of having thrown a syringe into someone's buttock.
 She reveals that a conviction might be difficult as her husband has been dead for five months.
 While coming to terms with her husband's death as a hit and run victim, Margaret joins a church group clearing litter from roadsides.
 There she meets Glynis Holloway (Hannah Gordon), whose husband has also recently died.
 The two become good friends.
 Confiding to a priest, Father Blakey (William Osborne), Margaret pledges vengeance for Victor's death, vowing, "If they ever find the bastard who was at the wheel of that car I swear I'll kill him, with my bare hands if I have to and they can do what they like with me."
 Father Blakey tells Margaret of his hope that one day she finds the strength to forgive the person responsible.

 The episode continually switches to flashbacks which show that the circumstances leading to Victor's death stemmed from a simple misunderstanding.
 A group of pilgrims descend upon the Meldrews' home after misunderstanding Margaret's classified advertisement in her local newspaper of a picture of the Virgin Mary with "two small tears under her eyes".
 Readers apparently took it to mean the picture was crying rather than ripped.
 As a result of their exposure in the local paper, Victor is contacted by an old acquaintance and invited to a works reunion.
 Victor, who is persuaded to go by Margaret, is informed by the barman (Paul Merton) that all but one of the other guests have cancelled for various reasons.
-Sitting alone while waiting for Limpy, the one remaining potential attendee, Victor is entertained by two cabaret performers (Ed Welch— who wrote the incidental music for all series —and Jean Challis).
+Sitting alone while waiting for Limpy, the one remaining potential attendee, Victor is entertained by two cabaret performers (Ed Welch — who wrote the incidental music for all series — and Jean Challis).
 Victor eventually leaves the pub, with Limpy arriving seconds after he leaves.
-At the railway station Victor telephones Margaret for a lift.
+At the railway station Victor telephones Margaret for a ride.
 As he stands at the side of the road waiting for her, a car appears and mounts the kerb; Victor is knocked down and killed.